 In July 2012, Sabine Pass Liquefaction closed on a\$3.6 billion senior secured credit facility (the "2012 Liquefaction Credit Facility").
-In February and April 2013, Sabine Pass Liquefaction entered into \$2.0 billion, before premium, of Senior Secured Notes due in 2021 (the "2021 Sabine Pass Liquefaction Senior Notes") and \$1.0 billion of Senior Secured Notes due in 2023 (the "2023 Sabine Pass Liquefaction Senior Notes" and collectively with the 2021 Sabine Pass Liquefaction Senior Notes, the "Sabine Pass Liquefaction Senior Notes").
-In May 2013, Sabine Pass Liquefaction closed four credit facilities aggregating \$5.9 billion (collectively the "2013 Liquefaction Credit Facilities"), that amended and restated the 2012 Liquefaction Credit Facility.
+In February and April 2013, Sabine Pass Liquefaction entered into \$2.0 billion, before premium, of Senior Secured Notes due in 2021 (the "2021 Sabine Pass Liquefaction Senior Notes") and\$1.0 billion of Senior Secured Notes due in 2021 (the "2021 Sabine Pass Liquefaction Senior Notes") and\$1.0 billion of Senior Secured Notes due in 2021 (the "2021 Sabine Pass Liquefaction Senior Notes") and\$1.0 billion of Senior Secured Notes due in 2023 (the "2023 Sabine Pass Liquefaction Senior Notes" and collectively with the 2021 Sabine Pass Liquefaction Senior Notes, the "Sabine Pass Liquefaction Senior Notes"), In May 2013, Sabine Pass Liquefaction closed four credit facilities aggregating \$5.9 billion (collectively the "2013 Liquefaction Credit Facilities"), which amended and restated the 2012 Liquefaction Credit Facility.
 See Note 8-"Long-Term Debt".
 Under the terms and conditions of the 2012 Liquefaction Credit Facility and the 2013 Liquefaction Credit Facilities, Sabine Pass Liquefaction is required to deposit all cash received into collateral accounts controlled by a collateral trustee.
-Therefore, all of Sabine Pass Liquefaction's cash and cash equivalents on our Consolidated Balance Sheets.
-As of June 30, 2013 and December 31, 2012, we classified \$498.7 million and \$75.1 million, respectively, as current restricted cash and cash equivalents held by Sabine Pass Liquefaction.
+Therefore, all of Sabine Pass Liquefaction's cash and cash equivalents are shown as restricted cash and cash equivalents on our Consolidated Balance Sheets.
+As of September 30, 2013 and December 31, 2012, we classified \$133.5 million and \$75.1 million, respectively, as current restricted cash and cash equivalents held by Sabine Pass Liquefaction for the payment of current liabilities related to the Liquefaction Project, and \$665.1 million and \$196.3 million, respectively, as non-current restricted cash and cash equivalents held by Sabine Pass Liquefaction for future Liquefaction Project construction costs.